freedomofpress/securedrop-docs/docs/admin/installation/apply_sdw.rst

 Apply Configuration to Primary SecureDrop Workstation
 =====================================================

+With the servers installed and configured, the final step is to install the SecureDrop Workstation App on the primary SecureDrop Workstation and fully configure the machine.

+.. _install_configure_securedrop_app:

 Install and Configure the SecureDrop App
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With the servers installed and configured, the final step is to install the SecureDrop Workstation App on the primary SecureDrop Workstation and fully configure the machine.

 - These steps should be performed from a ``dom0`` terminal. **Start a dom0 terminal** via |qubes_menu| **▸** |qubes_menu_gear| **▸ Other Tools ▸ Xfce Terminal**.